Home Groups paused for now but read below for a new 'Zoom' Home Group.

 Thursday evenings 7.30 pm: Alternate weeks (weekly in Lent)

-We are a Group of nine who usually meet fortnightly at 7.30 pm on Thursday evening at 48 Dovedale Crescent, except during Lent and when we take part in the Parish Lent course, when we meet weekly.
+We are a Group of nine who usually meet fortnightly at 7.30 pm on Thursday evening, except during Lent and when we take part in the Parish Lent course, when we meet weekly.

 We have a varied programme which we plan at informal meetings at the beginning of January and July.
 We have drinks and eats, whilst we plan a programme for the next six months.
 Bible Study or listening to and discussing the topic on the CD UCB Word for Today are mixed with evenings of poetry, a quiz, visiting speaker, a visit to another church, games evening, talks and film shows on a holiday to Iona and one to Greenbelt.
 We weren’t able to fit in a craft evening last year.
 We have been rounding off the year by attending the Carol Service held at St Swithun's on a Thursday evening in December.